The European market potential for soap

 - Do not just focus on specific European countries.
 Instead, identify the appropriate segment and let your buyers distribute your products across Europe within this segment.

-4. Which trends offer opportunities on the European soap market?
+4. Which trends offer opportunities or pose threats in the European soap market?

-The market for soap is shaped by various trends, often related to the trends for HDHT on a sector-level.
-The main developments are outlined below, starting with the effects of the COVID-19 pandemic on the HDHT market.
+The market for soap is shaped by various trends, often related to trends for HDHT on a sector level.
+Key topics are gifting, wellness, sustainability and playfulness.
+Aspects of these trends are connected.

 Soap, a perfect gift

 Soap originally came in the form of a simple bar for washing hands and clothes – a commodity with an antibacterial function.
-This type of soap still exists and finds its place in the lower-end market.
-Parallel to the upcoming market for body care, cosmetics and – later – wellness and spa, soap needed to respond to consumer preferences in terms of smell, effect on the skin and even look (colour, shape, packaging).
-As such, soap became a suitable gift, to pamper yourself or your friends and family.
-As a consequence, packaging and branding became more important.
+This type of soap still exists and is sold in the lower-end market.
+Parallel to the upcoming markets for body care, cosmetics and wellness and spa, soap needed to reflect consumer preferences in terms of smell, effect on the skin, and even look (colour, shape, packaging).
+Soap became a suitable gift to pamper yourself or friends and family.
+Packaging and branding became more important.

 Convenience and hygiene also come into play, especially since the outbreak of the COVID-19 pandemic.
-Dispensers with liquid soap are ideal for those who consider that more hygienic, especially in public spaces.
-On the other side, ‘raw’ and chunky bars of soap are considered luxury products.
+Dispensers with liquid soap are ideal for those who consider them more hygienic, especially in public spaces.
+On the other hand, ‘raw’ and chunky bars of soap are considered luxury products.
 The gift and ‘statement’ character of these soaps matters more than convenience and hygiene.
-At home such luxury bar soaps are often preferred, such as this handmade vegan terrazzo-style soap bar by V.O.H.
+At home, consumers often prefer such luxury bar soaps.

 Tips:

-- Read our study on market entry for soap to get more insight into the various European market segments.
-More functional means more mass and more price sensitive.
-This requires a different business model from mid- or high-end soaps.
-The latter need added value in the form of attractive packaging and special scents.
-You can also add some more margin, against less volume.
+- Read our study on Entering the European market for soap to get more insight into the various European market segments.
+More functional products mean more mass and more price sensitivity, as is often seen in the low-end market.
+This requires a different business model from mid- or high-end soaps, which need added value in the form of attractive packaging and special scents.
+You can also add more margin, against less volume.

-- Adjust your marketing mix (the four Ps of Product, Price, Place and Promotion) to your positioning.
-Study how big brands such as Dove do this and decide what you can add to this crowded product group.
+- Adjust your marketing mix (the 4 Ps of Product, Price, Place and Promotion) to your positioning.
+Study how a leading premium brand such as Diptique creates a coherent product and marketing strategy aimed at well-to-do consumers.

 Wellness: the at-home spa

 European consumers are constantly trying to improve themselves, both in body and mind.
-Two-thirds of consumers are more conscious of looking after their physical/mental health than they were before the pandemic.
+In a global survey, 89% of respondents said they took more action to improve their wellbeing in 2024 than the year before.
 To boost their wellness, European consumers are increasingly turning to at-home spa and yoga practices.
-In a 2021 global Young Living survey, 48% of respondents report they are making wellness and self-care a top priority.
-53% have developed new wellness habits during the pandemic, including at-home spa experiences.
+In a global Young Living survey, 53% of respondents reported they developed new wellness habits during the pandemic, including at-home spa experiences.
+These at-home rituals offer an affordable alternative to spa visits, especially during the ongoing cost-of-living crisis.

 Inspired by Asian lifestyles, European consumers are creating a spa atmosphere in the home with longer and more intensive bathing.
 Soaps play an important role in these rituals.
 They bring freshness to the body, as well as mental stimulation through smell and even colour.
-This makes soap a perfect gift for friends and family, or even for yourself – literally wishing them or yourself well.
+A wellness positioning in soaps can also make your soaps appealing as welcome gifts, especially if they are part of a spa set with towels, scrub products and massage tools.
+These sets allow you to literally wish your friends and family (or yourself) ‘well’.

 Tips:

-- Create some origin in your offer.
-For example, through special herbal scents from your region, special practices from your culture, or wrappings with designs or accessories showing a touch of your context.
+- Include origin in your offer.
+For example, use special herbal scents from your region, special practices from your culture, or wrappings with designs or accessories showing a touch of your context.

 - If your soap comes in a dispenser, create interest by using a natural material (like stone) and adding handmade decorations.
 Dispensers are essentially an industrially produced form of packaging.
 Also consider offering a full set of matching bathroom accessories, including a toothbrush holder, soap dishes and a tray.
 You could work with a neighbouring manufacturer of such accessories on this.

 - Look for options to extend your offer.
 For example, you can develop gift packs with local items such as woven baskets and accessories.
 These have a wider basis in the market than just personal body care and are often less price-sensitive than purely functional soaps.
-Depending on your business model, you can extend into the home care category to include potpourri, fragrances, scented candles or incense.
+Depending on your business model, you can also expand into the home care category by including scented candles, fragrances, incense or potpourri.

 Sustainability: people and planet